cucapra/dahlia/README.md

 Here's what you need to do:

 - Get Java if you don't already have it.
-  - For MAC OS: `brew tap AdoptOpenJDK/openjdk && brew cask install adoptopenjdk8`.
+  - For MAC OS: `brew install --cask temurin`.
   - **NOTE**: The default adoptopenjdk (Java 13) version does not work with SBT.
 - Install Scala and sbt.
 On macOS, use `brew install scala sbt`.
 - Install [Runt][] to run integration tests: